-(4) Gain access to the external control switch by removing the fuselage nose piece, as described in Section 3, Chapter 1 of this volume.
-The external control switch may now be used to open and close the hood.
+(4) Gain access to the external control switch by removing the fuselage nose piece, as described in Section 3, Chapter 1.
+The external control switch may now be used to open and shut the hood.

 WARNING

 Ensure that the hood is clear before using the switch.